MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-deploy.md

     kube-system          Active   4h29m
     ```

-    If you installed the NGINX Ingress Controller via Helm, you should see the `ingress-basic` namespace in the output:
+    If you installed the NGINX ingress controller via Helm, you should see the `ingress-basic` namespace in the output:

     ```output
     NAME                STATUS   AGE